impranzal/3rd-sem/README.md

-# BSc CSIT 3rd Semester Labs Repository
+t# BSc CSIT 3rd Semester Labs Repository

 Welcome to the repository for the code of all the labs done during the third semester of BSc CSIT.